krenalis/krenalis/doc/src/identity-resolution.md

 | Identity A | `NULL`        | 10            | 45            |
 | Identity B | `NULL`        | `NULL`        | 45            |

 the two identities A and B match because they have the same value for the identifier #3, and one or both have a `NULL` value with identifiers with higher priority (#1 and #2).

+As a corollary of the previous definition, **if there are no identifiers defined in the workspace**, the Identity Resolution considers **every user identity imported** from a connection **always different from any other identity**.

 ## Identifiers